vickyc2266/67443/LECTURENOTES/Aug27.md

         let height = width + Int("5") --> causes a compile-time error for width is a non-optional integer and Int("5") is an              optional integer and may not be unwrapped successfully

         let height = width + Int("5")!  --> This makes Swift unwrap for there is a value

+        func sumOf(_ numbers: Int...) -> {
+            ...
+        }
+            -the _ allows the omit of external parameter name when calling the function:
+                I can do sumOf(1, 2, 3)
+            -the three dots says to convert into an array of array